survivejs/webpack-book/manuscript/techniques/06_consuming.md

 ## Getting Insights on Packages

 To get more information about packages, npm provides `npm info <package>` command for basic queries.
 You can use it to check the metadata associated with packages while figuring out version related information.
+Consider the following tools as well:

-[package-config-checker](https://www.npmjs.com/package/package-config-checker) goes a step further.
+* [package-config-checker](https://www.npmjs.com/package/package-config-checker) goes a step further.
 It allows you to understand better which packages of your project have updated recently and it provides means to get insight into your dependencies.
 It can reveal which packages could use download size related improvements for example.

-[slow-deps](https://www.npmjs.com/package/slow-deps) can reveal which dependencies of a project are the slowest to install.
+* [slow-deps](https://www.npmjs.com/package/slow-deps) can reveal which dependencies of a project are the slowest to install.

-[weigh](https://www.npmjs.com/package/weigh) can be used figure out the approximate size of a package when it's served to a browser in different ways (uncompressed, minified, gzipped).
+* [weigh](https://www.npmjs.com/package/weigh) can be used figure out the approximate size of a package when it's served to a browser in different ways (uncompressed, minified, gzipped).

+{pagebreak}

 ## Conclusion